Bang & Olufsen Cisco 950 Earbuds

 B&O SW/UX/PM team

-Project summary
+Project Summary

 Problems

-Lack of voice prompts.
+Lack of voice prompts reduced clarity

 Opportunities